system76/tech-docs/src/models/gaze16/internal-overview.md

-# Oryx Pro (Internal Overview)
+# Gazelle (Internal Overview)

 ## Bottom components and connectors:

 ![Internal Components](./img/components-highlighted.jpg)

-- Fan/heatsink module is highlighted in blue
+- Webcam/microphone connector is highlighted in pink
-- Fan connectors are highlighted in pink
+- Fan connectors are highlighted in orange
+- LCD panel connector is highlighted in red
+- Wireless card is highlighted in blue
 - RAM is highlighted in dark green
-- Wireless card is highlighted in purple
+- M.2 SSDs are highlighted in yellow
-- Battery connector is highlighted in red
+- 2.5" storage drive is highlighted in purple
 - CMOS battery connector is highlighted in cyan
-- M.2 SSDs are highlighted in yellow
-- LCD panel connector is highlighted in orange
+- BIOS flash chip (U66) is highlighted in black
 - Speaker connectors are highlighted in light green
-- BIOS flash chip (U66) is highlighted in black
-- Webcam/microphone connector is highlighted in maroon
 - Touchpad connector is highlighted in white

 ## Under-keyboard components and connectors: